Constructing minimal telescopers for rational functions in three discrete variables: Implementation and timings

 \item $d_i = p_i\cdot\sigma_x^{\xi}(p_i)$ with $p_1=P_1(\xi y-\zeta x,\xi z+\zeta x)$ and $p_2=P_2(\zeta x+\xi y+2\xi z)$ for two nonzero integers $\xi,\zeta$ and two integer polynomials $P_1(y,z)\in \set Z[y,z]$, $P_2(z)\in \set Z[z]$, both of which have total degree $n>0$ and max-norm no more than 5. \end{itemize}

-For a selection of random rational functions of this type for different choices of $(m,n,\xi,\zeta)$, Table~\ref{TAB:test} collects the timings of four variants of the algorithm {\bf ReductionCT} from Section~\ref{SEC:rct}: for the columns RCT$_{1}$ and RCT$_{2}$, we both compute the telescoper as well as the certificate, but the difference lies in that the former brings the certificate to a common denominator while the latter leaves the certificate as an unnormalized linear combination of rational functions; for RCT$_{3}$ we only compute the telescoper and neglect almost everything related to the certificate; for RCTLM$_1$, RCTLM$_2$ and RCTLM$_3$, we perform the same functionality as RCT$_1$, RCT$_2$ and RCT$_3$ but based on the idea from Proposition~\ref{PROP:lclm}.
-As indicated by the table, the timings for RCT$_{2}$ (resp.\ RCTLM$_2$) are virtually the same as for RCT$_3$ (resp.\ RCTLM$_3$).
+For a selection of random rational functions of this type for different choices of $(m,n,\xi,\zeta)$, Table~\ref{TAB:test} collects the timings of four variants of the algorithm {\bf ReductionCT} from Section~\ref{SEC:rct}.
+For the column RCT$_{1}$, we computed both the telescoper and the certificate, and for the column RCT$_{2}$ only the telescoper is computed.
+The difference between these two variants mainly lies in the time used to bring the certificate to a common denominator.
+When it is acceptable to keep the certificate as an unnormalized linear combination of rational functions, the timings are virtually the same as for RCT$_2$.
+For columns RCTLM$_1$ and RCTLM$_2$, we perform the same functionality as RCT$_1$ and RCT$_2$ but using the LCLM version of the algorithm {\bf ReductionCT}.
+Note that the computation of the least common left multiples therein was accomplished by the built-in Maple command {\sf OreTools[LCM]['left']}.
+We remark that the performance of the LCLM version of the algorithm {\bf ReductionCT} deteriorates for larger examples, especially when there are many shift equivalence classes in the denominator of the input rational function or the order of a minimal telescoper is relatively high.